Feb 19, 2019 | Flooring Canada

 We recommend waiting a minimum of 24 hours before stepping on the new floors and, even then, only wearing socks on the hardwood.
 Wait four days before moving your furniture back to give the flooring enough time to set.

 We hope these tips help make planning for installing new flooring easier.
 Request a free room measurement from Flooring America if you're considering sprucing up your home and adding a fresh flooring solution!
-Get an expert estimate by contacting your local Flooring America location to find just how much flooring you'll need to better pin down your project's budget.
+Get an expert estimate by contacting your local Flooring Canada location to find just how much flooring you'll need to better pin down your project's budget.